California Neon Underglow Lights Laws

 Restricted colors

 According to California underglow laws your vehicle may not display red color at the front of vehicles.
-Though most states restrict colors such as blue or red since it may appear like a police vehicle, in California you can use any colors for the underglow (other than red restriction on the front of your car).
+Most states restrict colors such as blue or red to avoid confusion with police vehicles, but in California you can use any colors for the underglow (other than red restriction on the front of your car).

 Penalties

-Underglow system which is outside the law may result on you getting cited for a non-moving traffic violation, in which case you will be required to modify your car to conform to standards, as well as pay a fine.
+Illegal underglow system can result in a traffic citation for a non-moving traffic violation.
+If you get caught, you will be required to modify your car to conform to standards, as well as pay a fine.

 Learn more: